 Read Aloud: Fly Girls Young Readers’ Edition: How Five Daring Women Defied All Odds and Made Aviation History by Keith O’Brien

 Outing Idea: Take an afternoon at the Aircraft Viewing Area.
+Kids love watching the planes take off and land (from a close, but safe distance).

 Meal Idea: Dinner & A Movie Night?
 A Pumpkin & A Princess website has a Disney Planes Movie Night – complete with airplane themed dinner.
 Today is also National Potato Day, so add some tots to your meal!